stuffmattdoes/how-to-code-web/README.md

     * Uploading my Resume web app for the world to see!
 14. [Books & resource recommendations](#) ***(coming soon)***

 ## Intermediate Web Development: ***(coming eventually)***
 ### Adding Inquiries & Contact Forms To Your Resume Web App
 Now that you're estabished and comfortable with the concepts of web development, we'll expand into intermediate territory.
 We'll add some new features to your Resume web app which you completed in the beginner course as a vessel to continue your learning.
 We'll improve on the basics (HTML, CSS, JS), introduce the concept of libraries and frameworks, and integrate with other professional web app services to allow visitors to our Resume to contact us with job opportunities!

-1. Git Fundamentals
-2. More CSS
+5. More CSS
-3. Libraries & Frameworks - Bootstrap
+6. Libraries & Frameworks - Bootstrap
-4. More JavaScript
+7. More JavaScript
-6. Libraries & Frameworks - React
+8. Libraries & Frameworks - React
-6. APIs
+9. APIs
-7. Chat Support/Inquiry Bubble popup
+10. Chat Support/Inquiry Bubble popup
+11. Intro to Command Line Interface (CLI)
-8. Debugging
+12. Debugging
-9. Unit Testing
+13. Unit Testing
+14. Intro to Git Technology

 ## Advanced Web Development: ***(coming eventually)***
 ### Adding Blog to your Resume Web App